AviatrixSystems/Docs/HowTos/general_glossary.rst

 Ping
 ^^^^^^^^^^^^^^^^^^^^^

-Ping is a program that helps you test the connectivity and speed between IP (Internet Protocol)-networked devices, such as your computer and the Internet.
+Ping is a program that helps you test the connectivity and speed between `IP (Internet Protocol) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`-networked devices, such as your computer and the Internet.
 You can “ping” a website or device to test the latency or speed of the connection.

 Protocol
 ^^^^^^^^^^^^^^^^^^^^^